-PROGRAMS PRIORITIZATION & COMMUNITY BENEFIT
+PROGRAM PRIORITIZATION & COMMUNITY BENEFIT

-While quantitative measures are useful, assessing programming relies more heavily on trends and community input.
-While data from 2020 is skewed, it is important to look at what happened to programs during this time to help BPR understand, with community help, how and if BPR should bring back previous programs.
+Assessing programming relies heavily on qualitative data like trends and community input.
+It is important to look at what happened to programs during 2020, even though the data is skewed due to the COVID-19 pandemic.
+This data helps BPR understand how and if BPR should bring back previous programming.

 Community members are generally satisfied with BPR programming, but many feel BPR should provide programs residents desire, regardless of whether they are provided by other entities.
-This has implications for how BPR prioritizes and selects programming moving forward, in terms of how contracted programming and in-house programming is offered and prioritized.
+This has implications for how BPR selects, prioritizes and offers contracted programming and in-house programming moving forward.

 Community members confirmed that BPR should continue to prioritize programming that serves low-income residents, people with disabilities, older adults, and youth.
-Approximately 50% of community members consider older adults, teenagers, and children as essential groups to serve, while only one third of respondents felt it was essential or very important to provide programs for visitors and tourists.
-When asked where they felt spending their tax dollars made the most impact, community members indicated that youth and older adults continue to be priorities.
+Approximately 50% of survey respondents consider older adults, teenagers, and children as essential groups to serve, while only one third of respondents felt it was essential or very important to provide programs for visitors and tourists.
+When asked where they thought spending their tax dollars made the most impact, community members indicated that youth and older adults continue to be priorities.
 Spending tax dollars to support teens, people living with disabilities and income-based financial aid were also supported by community members.